Craig Johnston: Retirement

+In December 1987, Johnston's sister Faye became seriously ill and was admitted to a hospital in Morocco.
+She had suffered from butane gas inhalation from a faulty heater in her hotel.
+Johnston was at the club's Christmas party when hearing the news.
+He flew out and brought her back to London by air ambulance.
+He also brought his parents over from Australia.
+She woke on New Year's Eve, after three weeks in coma.
+"We all thought Faye would get better but she didn't.
+Time went on and we tried all sorts of things, took her to Malaysia, to neurologists… nobody could help.
+So I retired from football, it was a big decision.
+It was time to go home.
+Once back in Australia we realised that Faye wasn't getting better and apparently she never would."

-In 1991, when Graeme Souness was manager of Liverpool F.C., he asked Johnston if he would like to train with the team with a view to playing again.
-Liverpool F.C. still held Johnston's registration as a player.
+Johnston made his 271st and final appearance as a red, as a substitute for John Aldridge in the final (who had just seen his penalty saved with Liverpool a goal down) thus ending up on the losing side.
+In 1991, when Graeme Souness was manager of Liverpool F.C, he asked Johnston if he would like to train with the team with a view to playing again.
+Liverpool still held Johnston's registration as a player.
 It didn't work out and Johnston moved on.
-However, Johnston possesses an undying love for Liverpool and its fans.
-After his retirement he was constantly being linked to clubs from all over.
+After his retirement he was linked to clubs from all over the world.
 Johnston always retorted this speculation stating that he could never play for anyone other than Liverpool.

 Business career

-After retiring from playing football, Johnston found success as a businessman and innovator, designing and creating the prototype for Adidas' Predator football boot, worn by many of the world's top players of both football and rugby including Zinedine Zidane, David Beckham, Steven Gerrard, Xavi, Jonny Wilkinson and Ronan O'Gara.
+After retiring from playing football, Johnston found success as a businessman and innovator, designing and creating the prototype for Adidas Predator football boot, worn by many of the world's top players of both football and rugby including Zinedine Zidane, David Beckham, Steven Gerrard, Xavi, Jonny Wilkinson and Ronan O'Gara.
+Getting the first boot off the ground took Johnston 5 years and was initially refused by Adidas, as well as Nike and Reebok.
+However, Johnston then filmed German legends Franz Beckenbauer, Karl-Heinz Rummenigge and Paul Breitner using the boots in snowy conditions, which led to Adidas agreeing to the proposal.

 He later designed another innovative boot called The Pig or, to give them their full title, the Patented Interactive Grip can come as a 'skin' that can be placed over the toe of an existing boot.
-Getting the first boot off the ground took Johnston 5 years and was initially refused by Adidas, as well as Nike and Reebok.
-However, Johnston had filmed Franz Beckenbauer using the boots in Germany in snowy conditions, and its increased grip led to Adidas agreeing to the proposal.
+The design earned him a nomination for British designer of the year, losing out to a multimedia designer.

 Johnston also invented the Traxion sole for football boots and the software program the 'Butler,' a device that shows what has been removed from minibars in hotel bedrooms.
-Johnston is also the creator of a gameshow called 'The Main Event.'

 Johnston invested heavily in a football school idea for inner city children but failed to win expected business backing and went bankrupt.
 He was made temporarily homeless as a result.